andrew gwizdowski OxJ6RftLbEA unsplash scaled

 Explosive and flammable materials, such as dynamite and fuelNot allowedNot allowed

-Knives, box cutters, and other sharp objectsNot allowed, except for plastic or round-bladed butter knivesAllowed in checked bags
+Knives, box cutters, and other sharp objectsNot allowed, except for plastic or round-bladed butter knivesAllowed in checked baggage

 Baseball bats, golf clubs, and other sports equipmentNot allowed, except for some types of walking sticks and martial arts gearAllowed